mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 # zfs create -o mountpoint=/root extzfs/encr/home/root
 ```

-After this, the situation should look like this:
+After running the commands above, the situation should look like the following:

 ```
 # zfs list